 Automated Mesh Decimation for Geospatial Digital Twins

 Raw photogrammetric and LiDAR-derived meshes routinely exceed tens or hundreds of millions of triangles, making them computationally prohibitive for real-time digital twin environments, web-based GIS viewers, and edge-deployed infrastructure models.
-Automated Mesh Decimation resolves this bottleneck by algorithmically reducing polygon density while preserving topological integrity, geospatial alignment, and visual fidelity.
-When integrated into a broader Point Cloud & Mesh Processing Pipelines architecture, decimation becomes a deterministic, repeatable step that bridges high-fidelity survey data with production-ready 3D assets.
+Automated mesh decimation resolves this bottleneck by algorithmically reducing polygon density while preserving topological integrity, geospatial alignment, and visual fidelity — turning a 40 M-triangle building block into a 400 K-triangle asset that a browser can stream without dropping frames.
+This page is a runnable, production-grade workflow: it covers quadric edge collapse (QEM) and vertex clustering, target triangle budgets, boundary, UV and normal preservation, the LOD chains that feed a viewer, and how to prove the result with Hausdorff error measurement.
+It is part of the broader Point Cloud & Mesh Processing Pipelines work and assumes you have already reconstructed a surface from your point cloud.

-• Hardware: Minimum 16 GB RAM for city-block scale meshes; 64+ GB recommended for district-level datasets
+• Hardware: minimum 16 GB RAM for city-block-scale meshes; 64+ GB recommended for district-level datasets processed in a single tile.

 Clean input geometry is non-negotiable.
 Decimation algorithms assume manifold or near-manifold topology.
-If your source data originates from noisy LiDAR returns or unstructured point clouds, apply Point Cloud Filtering Techniques prior to surface generation.
-Outliers, duplicate vertices, and non-watertight boundaries will propagate through decimation, causing UV tearing, texture misalignment, or silent geometry collapse.
+If your source originates from noisy LiDAR returns or unstructured point clouds, apply point cloud filtering techniques before reconstruction.
+Outliers, duplicate vertices, and non-watertight boundaries propagate through decimation, causing UV tearing, texture misalignment, or silent geometry collapse.

 python